Skip to menu Skip to content Skip to footer

 Pre-hackathon sessions and workshops

-There will be several free events held before the hackathon to give you an insight into the themes and to help you prepare.
-Attendance at these events is highly recommended for those registered for HackAIthon but are open for anyone to join.
+There are several free events on before the hackathon to give you an insight into the themes and to help you prepare.
+All UQ students are welcome, even if you have not yet registered for HackAIthon.

-The sessions will help you get a head start creating your solution, meet other participants and join team building activities.
+We highly recommend you attend these sessions to help you get a head start creating your solution, meet other participants and join team building activities.

-• provide background and insights on the themes
+• get background and insights on the themes

-• help you understand the problem to develop your solution.
+• get ideas to help you develop your solution.

 Workshops